DevHedronYT/GameDev/Python-Game-Dev/Pygame-Tutorial-Series/README.md

 This github contains all the code for my **Pygame 2** tutorial series which can be found here: https://www.youtube.com/playlist?list=PLCqWq4vJTZacpphiH2bTCjc5Za-aq70mr

+Also be sure to have Python 3.7 or above installed on your machine

 Be sure to run pip or pip3 depending on your machine:
 ```
 pip3 install -r requirements.txt